gbxyz/rdnsd2/README.md

     Default: 2

     This specifies the length of the main loop.
 If this is set to 2, then each server will be checked every 2 seconds.
+This value can be a decimal fraction, eg 0.25.

 - Recurse (true|false)